NotNorom/discord-banner-bot/README.md

 Minimum is 15 minutes.
 Maximum is currently 2880 minutes (48h).

-The only supported image hosting service right now is imgur.
-I do plan on extending this to others services in the future... eventually... tm.

 This is a work in progress, please message me if you have any questions (my timeone is UTC+1 or +2 during summer):
 - Discord: [Bot Support Server](https://discord.gg/MMJFtCtYPP)
 - Twitter: [@\_norom\_](https://twitter.com/_norom_)